 Example: A heater rated for 10kW at 480V 3PH is being installed in a drying system.
-The heater will be operated at full power with no control on its output.
-It will be coupled with a 6 HP regenerative blower in the same circuit that is rated for an air flow of 200 CFM at 5.2A maximum load at 480V 3PH 60Hz.
+The heater will be operated at full power with no control over its output.
+It will be coupled with a 6 HP regenerative blower in the same circuit that is rated for an airflow of 200 CFM at 5.2A maximum load at 480V 3PH 60Hz.
 What size circuit breaker or fuse would be adequate for branch circuit protection of this system?

 First, let’s find the line current on the heater: